iterative/dvc.org/static/docs/command-reference/checkout.md

   remove files that don't match those DVC-file references or are missing from cache.
 (They are not "committed", in DVC terms.)

-- `--relink` - recreates (overwrites) links or copies from cache to workspace for all <abbr>outputs</abbr> in the workspace, including the ones normally checked out by this command, **as well as existing ones** with matching checksums in current DVC-files.
-This ensures the link types of all the data files in the workspace match the project's [`cache.type`](/doc/command-reference/config#cache).
+- `--relink` - recreates (overwrites) file links or copies, from cache to workspace, of **all <abbr>outputs</abbr>** referenced in current DVC-files (regardless of whether the checksums match a DVC-file).
+This ensures the link types of all the data files in the workspace are consistent with the project's [`cache.type`](/doc/command-reference/config#cache).

 - `-h`, `--help` - shows the help message and exit.